Access to Psychology & Social Work Evening

 Many Access students feel they have not yet fully developed their potential and the programme offers them the chance to get to grips with the skills, knowledge and understanding necessary to succeed in Higher Education.
 Access to Nursing will allow progression onto a variety of degree courses including Nursing related programmes such as Midwifery, Paramedic training and Operating Department Practice (ODP).
 However, the programme will also allow you to apply for degrees such as Psychology, Sociology (and other Social Sciences courses) and some physiotherapy programmes.

 The Access programme is designed for students who wish to return to study with a view to going on to Higher Education.
 Most degree courses now require at least Level 2 Maths and English.
-Therefore, you will need GCSE Maths and GCSE English grade 9 - 4 (A* - C), or Level 2 Maths and English equivalent) as a minimum before applying for this course.
+Therefore you will need GCSE Maths and English at grade 9 - 4 (A* - C), or Level 2 Maths and English equivalent as a minimum before applying for this course.

-Acceptance onto the Access programme is condition on you
+Acceptance onto the Access programme is conditional on you (SWOP order around)